Mural by Adnate in the CBD of Melbourne

 A little further on is AC/DC Lane, named after the famous Australian rock band.
 I personally like it a lot more than Hosier Lane.
 It’s much less busy, and I find the murals more beautiful here.
 It's also the best place to realise how ephemeral street art is.
 The pictures below have all been taken at the exact same spot, between 2016 and 2023!
 All of them were painted by Mike Makatron, in collaboration with other artists.

 As an extension of AC/DC Lane, Duckboard Place is home to two huge murals that I particularly love.
-On the right, a man carrying a tree by Fintan Magee, on the left, these beautiful flowers by Steen Jones.
+On the right, a man carrying a tree by Fintan Magee, on the left, these beautiful flowers by Steen Jones (both photos below are quite old, and the bottom of these murals have now been covered by other tags and paintings).

-There are many more murals on AC/DC Lane and Duckboard Place: the portrait of the Korean singer Rosé as seen on the cover of her 2024 album Rosie by Ling, another one by Lukas Kasper, many “hippie animals” by John Murray… and a small artwork by Banksy!
+There is a lot more to see on AC/DC Lane and Duckboard Place, including several tributes to AC/DC, three characters by Aleks Grilz, the portrait of the American singer Cindy Lauper by Ling, a few murals by Lukas Kasper, many “hippie animals” by John Murray… and a small artwork by Banksy!
 It depicts a rat with a parachute, and it can be found on the side of a door in a corner of Duckboard Place.

 Let’s head towards the Parliament.
 At the intersection between Bourke Street and Meyers Place, Mike Makatron painted a real jungle that echoes the climbing plants on the neighbouring building.